-The Director of Finance had the responsibility to ensure that these final accounts were prepared in accordance with best practice.
-The Code of Practice on Local Authority Accounting in Great Britain ("the Code") requires the Statement to give a true and fair view of the financial position of the authority at the accounting date and its income and expenditure for the year ended 31st March 2019.
+The Corporate Director of Finance and Assets had the responsibility to ensure that these final accounts were prepared in accordance with best practice.
+The Code of Practice on Local Authority Accounting in Great Britain ("the Code") requires the Statement to give a true and fair view of the financial position of the authority at the accounting date and its income and expenditure for the year ended 31st March 2020.

-In preparing this Statement of Accounts, the Director of Finance:
+In preparing this Statement of Accounts, the Corporate Director Finance and Assets: